bootdotdev/blog/content/computer-science/computer-science-books.md

 I like this CS book for beginners because it shows you the fundamentals through Python, which I believe is one of the predominant CS languages out there.
 By grounding it all in Python, it can walk through the concepts and theories, then use real code to show exactly what it means.

-The curriculum in the book description is short: “Learn about design, algorithms, testing, and debugging.”
+The curriculum in the book description is short: "Learn about design, algorithms, testing, and debugging."

 Useful review:

-> “It is a great book for people who want to dive into world of programming.
+> "It is a great book for people who want to dive into world of programming.
 Python language is programming language is fast to learn and easy to use for many applications.
-The book covers a lot of subjects in a comprehencive \[sic\] manner.”
+The book covers a lot of subjects in a comprehencive \[sic\] manner."
 >
 > – [Erdem Yiğitolu](https://www.goodreads.com/review/show/2720074395?book_show_action=true&from_review_page=1), a Goodreads reviewer.